jimbateson/jamesbateson.co.uk/src/resume.md

 ##### Manchester, UK

 * Formed and run the accessibility champions network.
-Helping bring together together people from multiple disciplines with passion for accessibility to collaborate and make change
+Helping bring together together people from multiple disciplines with a passion for accessibility to collaborate and make change
 * Helped implement and run design and development collaboration sessions for accessibility such as design annotation kit sessions in Figma
 * Advocated for more understanding and use of semantic HTML over custom JavaScript solutions
 * Implemented accessible solutions and fixes to products with different tech stacks (MVC, React)
 * Helped implement several automated and manual accessibility testing practices.
 Including axe DevTools, WAVE, keyboard-only, VoiceOver and NVDA
 * Ran a series of multidisciplinary accessibility skillshares
 * Spoke at several internal and external events around accessibility.
-Inclduing; QABC (Testing Accessibility), Manchester Tech Festival (Accessibility Champions: Creating an Accessibility Culture).
+Including; QABC (Testing Accessibility), Manchester Tech Festival (Accessibility Champions: Creating an Accessibility Culture).
 * Helped write several blog posts for the company blog around accessibility
 * Performed accessibility reviews of components and pages on various products.
 Highlighting priority issues and actions to client partners in technical and non-technical roles.